girsammatvienko/WordsProcessingApp/README.md

 <h1>Application description</h1>
 The service layer abstraction is used to provide two presentation layers.
 The first presentation layer is an api (controller.api package), the second one is a web Thymeleaf\Javascript-based GUI (controller.gui package).

-Database operations performed with Hibernate. *Access login: "root", password: "root"*
+Database operations performed with Hibernate.
+In the application was used such database as MySql.
+ *Access login: "root", password: "root"*

 Application uses Thymeleaf templates.